yashikajotwani12/Readings/Quotes.md

 17. In situations where you are aware that your intuition is lacking, adhere to abstract principles.
 Build up lists of tried-and-true principles throughout your career: principles are formalized intuition, that generalize to a broader range of situations than raw pattern recognition (which requires direct and extensive experience of similar situations).

+18. Solve problems.
+Charge for the solution.
+Scale through technology.